chatswithjc/godisgood/content/en/docs/book/final-test.md

 toc: true
 ---

 These are the words of Jesus Himself.
-He told this parable about Himself in Matthew 25:31-46 (The Message)
+He told this parable about Himself in Matthew 25:31-46

 “When he finally arrives, blazing in beauty and all his angels with him, the Son of Man will take his place on his glorious throne. **Then all the nations will be arranged before him and he will SORT the people out, much as a shepherd sorts out sheep and goats, putting sheep to his right and goats to his left.** “Then the King will say to those on his right, **‘Enter, you who are blessed by my Father!
 Take what’s coming to you in this kingdom.
 It’s been ready for you since the world’s foundation.**